Aj-K-code/Aj-News/README.md

 ## Deployment to GitHub Pages

+This project is configured to automatically deploy to GitHub Pages using GitHub Actions.
+To set it up:

 1. Fork this repository or create a new repository with these files

 2. Go to your repository settings on GitHub